lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 Heartbreak, betrayal, worthlessness, confusion.
 Just a small roster of feelings accompanying the roller coaster I haven't been able to get off for the last 4 months.

 All the interviews I did last summer where I was asked about my self-care routine or how I work efficiently as a company of one are all suddenly from a past life– one that I will probably never get back to.
-I've suddenly and unwillingly entered a new phase of life at a time when I felt more-or-less satisfied.
+I've unwillingly and unexpectedly entered a new phase of life at a time when I felt more-or-less satisfied.

-I have been and am in extreme flux.
+I have been (and am still in) extreme flux.
 It's like I've been thrown off my trajectory and I'm now rocketing through space.
 I don't know what debris I'll hit along the way or which orbit I'll eventually land in.
 The experiences I've been going through in the last few months have been largely superlative– it's been the most trying time of my life, the loneliest I've ever felt, the most purposeless, among just a few.
 The uncertainty is terrifying on many levels.

-However, it's not all bad.
+However, it's not all bad!
 In seeking comfort and support from my friends as well as hearing from strangers on the internet and Lunch Money users who noticed my absence, honestly, it's also the most loved and seen I've ever felt.

+To be clear, I'm not ashamed of my divorce and I am not going to let it define me.
+It is, however, important for me to share my story for other people to understand where I'm coming from and what I've been through.
+I've always believed that sharing our personal journeys and struggles brings us closer together and strengthens the shared human experience amidst everything else that's going on in the world today.
+No one should have to go through the tough times alone.

+None of what happened to me was under my control nor was it solely my fault, but what is on me is how I choose to react and heal from it.
+I firmly believe in learning and growing from all of life's experiences and I am choosing to be a better person for it despite the ways I've been knocked down.
+This is my M.O. going forward.

 # So, what's next?